Employment

 Two years.

-France Maximum amounts of damages fixed by the French labour Code in consideration of the employees’ seniority: from a maximum of one month’s gross remuneration for an employee having less than one year seniority to a maximum of 20 months’ gross remuneration for an employee having more than 29 years’ seniority (not including any damages on other grounds, such as moral harassment, overtime, etc).
+France Maximum amounts of damages are fixed by the French labour Code in consideration of the employees’ seniority: from a maximum of one month’s gross remuneration for an employee having less than one year seniority to a maximum of 20 months’ gross remuneration for an employee having more than 29 years’ seniority (not including any damages on other grounds, such as moral harassment, overtime, etc).

 Germany No statutory law for damage compensation.
 Severance pay only if agreed to/employer decides to pay one (no statutory entitlement).